Asperaen/nerve-center-demo/QUICK_START.md

 ### Drill Down in Analysis

-1. Go to Daily Digest → Root Cause Analysis tab
+1. Go to Market Pulse → Root Cause Analysis tab
 2. Click example prompt: "Which BU is causing our NP falls behind budget?"
 3. Click bar in chart
 4. See breadcrumb navigation